katiepurdy/dlnmovingonup/README.md

 - write up how to add a new course
 - Change active setting on each page
 - iframe body to be #eee
-- make course.html load the nominated course (nominated by URL GET parameter)
-- delete fractions.html
+- move second course into appropriate location

 - Use the old about.html as a basis for other .html files ( in terms of CDN usage, etc)